conradhodge/win-dev/README.md

 - [Git](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git)
 - [VSCode](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode)

+Follow these guides to configure Git.

-- [This guide](https://blog.soltysiak.it/en/2017/01/set-visual-studio-code-as-default-git-editor-and-diff-tool/) to configure `git` with Visual Studio Code
+- [This](https://blog.soltysiak.it/en/2017/01/set-visual-studio-code-as-default-git-editor-and-diff-tool/) to configure `git` with Visual Studio Code
+- [This](https://spin.atomicobject.com/2020/05/05/git-configurations-default/) has some useful `git` config options

 ## Setup

 You will need to install some pre-requisites prior to running the provisioning scripts.
-Open the Ubuntu console and type the following command:

 ```shell
 ./setup.sh
 ```

-Then you can run the provision command:
+Then you can run the provision command.

 ```shell
 make provision